Real World Evidence: Routinely collected data for clinical research

 Routinely collected data (RCD) and data from cohorts are increasingly used in clinical research to generate real-world evidence (RWE) for health care decision-making.
 Traditionally used for non-randomized observational analyses, this data type is increasingly used to facilitate randomized clinical trials.
 This approach has been described as disruptive technology for clincial research.
 Indeed, merging the «magic of randomization» with the promises of routinely data offers solutions to many challenges, while it comes with novel challenges and emerging biases.

 The course is designed as introduction to the concepts of RWE with non-randomized and randomized study designs.
-A strong focus will be on the concept of routinely collected data for randomized trials (RCD-RCTs) to support decision-making in the real world.
 We will evaluate the promises, barriers, and implications of using these emerging resources for clinical research.
 You will learn about classic pitfalls and novel biases.
 You will get an overview of cutting-edge developments in the conception, design, conduct, analysis and reporting of RWE.
+You will be introduced to the concept of routinely collected data for randomized trials (RCD-RCTs) to support decision-making in the real world.
 The course is based on the most recent meta-research in the field to provide an evidence-based understanding of this emerging research approach.

 The course aims to be highly interactive, intensive, and experiential.
 It targets those with an intention to conduct a randomized trial to inform medical decisions under real world conditions, soon or at some time in their future career.